nicolas-codemate/geoloc-map/README.md

    - `/host/path/to/certs:/etc/caddy/certs:ro`
 6. **Deploy the container**

-### Option B: Build from Source
+### Option B: Using Docker Compose (Recommended for Server Deployments)

-For customization or development.
+Deploy using Docker Compose with the pre-built image from DockerHub.

 **⚠️ First, create persistent volumes:**
 ```bash